dylankane/hardcopy/README.md

 ### Newsletter Marketing

-I have incorporate a newsletter sign-up form on my application, to allow users to supply their email address if they are interested in learning more.
+I have incorporated a newsletter sign-up form on my application, to allow users to supply their email address if they are interested in learning more.
+In the footer of every page there is a simple email input box witha submit button.
+It is as simple as that.
+Once a user has submitted there emailaddress they are notified and tolsd they will recieve their first newlwtter, on the first week of the next month.

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-Option 1 (MailChimp):
-- Sign up for a Mailchimp account
-- This allows up to 2,500 subscription email sends per month
-- Incorporate the code and scripts into your project like in the CI lessons.

-Option 2 (Django):
-- Create a custom newsletter app in your project, with a custom model.
-- This method satisfies two assessment criteria:
-    - include a newsletter
-    - one of your custom models
-- It doesn't need anything except the "email" on the model.
-- Example:
-    ```python
-    class Newsletter(models.Model):
-    email = models.EmailField(null=False, blank=False)

-    def __str__(self):
-        return self.email
-    ```
+The email address are stored in its own model within the database with no links to other models, keeping it seperate.
+The site staff now have access to a list of subscibers to forward the monthly newsletters to.

 - Consider using the same `send_mail()` functionality used on the `webhook_handler.py` file.
     - You can trigger an email sent out to subscribed users when new products are added to the site!

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 ## Testing

 For all testing, please refer to the [TESTING.md](TESTING.md) file.

 ## Deployment

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-**IMPORTANT:**
-- ⚠️ DO NOT update the environment variables to your own!
-These should NOT be included in this file; just demo values! ⚠️
-- ⚠️ DO NOT update the environment variables to your own!
-These should NOT be included in this file; just demo values! ⚠️
-- ⚠️ DO NOT update the environment variables to your own!
-These should NOT be included in this file; just demo values! ⚠️

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 The live deployed application can be found deployed on [Heroku](https://hard-copy-dca8835ff546.herokuapp.com).